 Canada has several laws that enhance a barrier-free society.
 The Accessible Canada Act is one such directive that all electronic and information technology has no barrier to access for people with disabilities.

 The Accessibility for Ontarians with Disabilities Act requires that all federal agencies, public, private, and non-profit organizations are accessible to people with disabilities.
 The OADA law expects the websites and mobile apps to follow WCAG 2.0 level AA.

 ADA Law and Website Accessibility Guidelines

 In the United States, the Americans with Disabilities Act (ADA) governs everything to do with website accessibility for people with disabilities.
 ADA outlines that any person or organization must make their website readily accessible and usable by individuals with disabilities if it is for use by the public.
 It means that your site must be navigable to disabled people using assistive technology.
-To meet website accessibility legal requirement, you’ll need to ensure that all of your website’s pages are compliant with web accessibility guidelines.
+To meet website accessibility legal requirements, you’ll need to ensure that all of your website’s pages are compliant with web accessibility guidelines.

 All websites and web pages need to have “text equivalents” for images and graphics.
 Each ‘text equivalent’ means describing the same information in an alternative format equally usable by screen readers, such as Braille or large print.
 Also, ensure that all of your site’s images are accessible to disabled people, including text alternatives for pictures for the blind and those with low vision.